datacamp-content-public/DataWeek-101/chapter1.md

 y = x * 6 #print 555555 (cause `x` is now a string)
 ```

-Other functions are available in separate **Libraries** that can be imported.
-Some popular libraries ship with Python most of the time, even more libraries are included in distributions like **Anaconda**.
+Other functions are available in separate **Packages** that can be imported.
+Some popular packages ship with Python most of the time, even more are included in distributions like **Anaconda**.

 ```
 import Math
 a = Math.log(b)
 ```

 We will see other ways of importing functions.
-Some libraries don't come with Python by default and need to be installed.
-Libraries can be installed from a terminal with the command `pip install <library>` or, if using Anaconda, `conda install <library>`.
+Some packages don't come with Python by default and need to be installed.
+Packages can be installed from a terminal with the command `pip install <package>` or, if using Anaconda, `conda install <package>`.

 You can also write your own functions:
 ```